The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 Snippets: Save and reuse common messages with variables like the recipient's first name, eliminating repetitive typing

-Pros: Works where your networking happens (directly in LinkedIn), dramatically speeds up inbox processing, no need to maintain a separate database
+Works where your networking happens (directly in LinkedIn), dramatically speeds up inbox processing, no need to maintain a separate database

-Cons: Focused specifically on LinkedIn rather than being an omni-channel solution
+Focused specifically on LinkedIn rather than being an omni-channel solution

 2. Clay

-Best For: Elegant design and context-rich, automated relationship tracking
+Elegant design and context-rich, automated relationship tracking

-Key Features for Founders:
+Key Features for Founders

 Automatic Contact Updates: Pulls information from your email, calendar, LinkedIn, Twitter, and even iMessage to build a rich timeline of interactions